 Cacie is currently a 2nd-year graduate student pursuing her Master of Fine Art degree at the University of Pennsylvania.

-cacie rosario
+cacie rosario jackson

-visual artist from philadelphia, pa.
+visual artist philadelphia, pa.

 art shows.